marco-m/concourse-ci-formula/README.md

 ## What's in the box

+* VM with Ubuntu 18.04
-* Concourse web and worker 3.12
+* [concourse-ci] web and worker 3.12
-* Postgres DB needed by Concourse web
+* [Postgres] DB needed by Concourse web
-* Minio S3-compatible object storage, so that you can learn writing your pipelines with S3 without using AWS S3.
+* [Minio] S3-compatible object storage, so that you can learn writing your pipelines with S3 without using AWS S3.

 ## What can I do with this